airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

     To configure Custom Insights:

     1. For **Name**, enter a name for the insight.
 This will be used as the Airbyte stream name
+    2. For **Level**, enter the level of the fields you want to pull from the Facebook Marketing API.
+By default, 'ad'.
+You can specify also account, campaign or adset.
-    2. For **Fields**, enter a list of the fields you want to pull from the Facebook Marketing API.
+    3. For **Fields**, enter a list of the fields you want to pull from the Facebook Marketing API.
-    3. For **End Date**, enter the date in the YYYY-MM-DDTHR:MIN:S format.
+    4. For **End Date**, enter the date in the YYYY-MM-DDTHR:MIN:S format.
 The data added on and before this date will be replicated.
 If this field is blank, Airbyte will replicate the latest data.
-    4. For **Breakdowns**, enter a list of the breakdowns you want to configure.
+    5. For **Breakdowns**, enter a list of the breakdowns you want to configure.
-    5. For **Start Date**, enter the date in the YYYY-MM-DDTHR:MIN:S format.
+    6. For **Start Date**, enter the date in the YYYY-MM-DDTHR:MIN:S format.
 The data added on and after this date will be replicated.
 If this field is blank, Airbyte will replicate all data.
-    6. For **Time Increment**, enter the number of days over which you want to aggregate statistics.
+    7. For **Time Increment**, enter the number of days over which you want to aggregate statistics.

             For example, if you set this value to 7, Airbyte will report statistics as 7-day aggregates starting from the Start Date.
 Suppose the start and end dates are October 1st and October 30th, then the connector will output 5 records: 01 - 06, 07 - 13, 14 - 20, 21 - 27, and 28 - 30 (3 days only).
-    7. For **Action Breakdown**, enter a list of the action breakdowns you want to configure.
+    8. For **Action Breakdown**, enter a list of the action breakdowns you want to configure.
-    8. For **Custom Insights Lookback Window**, fill in the appropriate value.
+    9. For **Custom Insights Lookback Window**, fill in the appropriate value.
 See [more](#facebook-marketing-attribution-reporting) on this parameter.
-    9. Click **Done**.
+    10. Click **Done**.
 12. For **Page Size of Requests**, fill in the size of the page in case pagintion kicks in.
 Feel free to ignore it, the default value should work in most cases.
 13. For **Insights Lookback Window**, fill in the appropriate value.
 See [more](#facebook-marketing-attribution-reporting) on this parameter.
 14. Click **Set up source**.